Matthew-Dove/ContainerExpressions/README.md

 ### Retry`<T>`

 Execute the same function until it's Response is valid, or you run out of retries as defined by the options.
-By default the options are set to 1 retry, and a 100 milliseconds delay before trying again.
+By default the options are set to 1 retry, and a delay of 100 milliseconds before trying again.
 There is a method overload to pass in your own options for a more customized Retry.

 In the example below, we create a user in a database, and get their Id in return.